 Looking for the file I use?
 Find it here: https://www.thingiverse.com/thing:664377

 All the images are taken in the same basic way using the same setup and same equipment.
 For every swatch, the image of the front is cropped, then the average color in the image (called the 'dominant color') is extracted from the image.
 This is used to create the "pure" hex color, and the hex color is what's used to compare to other swatches and help you figure out which filaments you like.

-If you're interested in seeing how all this comes together into a website (and some of the crazy awesome math that I learned while putting this together), all of the source code for the site is publicly available on Github.
-Just click the link in the footer on any page of the site.
+If you're interested in seeing how all this comes together into a application (and some of the crazy awesome math that I learned while putting this together), all of the source code for the app is publicly available on Github.
+Just click the link in the footer on any page of the app.

 Not everyone's monitor is calibrated and not everyone has access to a recent print of the Pantone color book.
 With an uncalibrated monitor, I could provide all the Pantone IDs in the world but they would all look wrong.
 By using relational color instead of real-world color, we still end up with a good result regardless of technological or physical color perception.

 It was very frustrating to me that I couldn't tell ahead of time how different filaments would look when I was getting ready to purchase something specifically for a project.
 After all, like most of us, I'm not made of money and 3D printing is not a cheap hobby.
 Buying a color that defies expectations is not fun, so I designed this app to help out my own projects and also help others with planning their upcoming projects.

 Computers don't see color the same way humans do; there are many very long and very involved research papers on the subject, none of which I'm qualified to speak on.
 It may also come down to the fact that my collection is still growing and I may not have the right plastic already photographed in the right color.
 Some resources that might be interesting.